School Bus Driver

 When approaching railroad tracks, is it the law the requires you to stop on the right side of the road or it suggested?

-Asked by DQuestion over 7 years ago
+Asked by DQuestion almost 8 years ago

 If I remember correctly, it is a law that buses should be on the right hand side of the road on a 4 lane highway if they have to stop at a railroad crossing.
 This is two fold.
 One it is safer for kids in general as most people in the USA pass on the left so faster traffic will automatically go around on the left, and two, should the bus become disabled at any point the door is on the right hand side so evacuation of the bus will be easier than having to stop traffic to let kids exit the bus in an emergency on the tracks.